Henry W. Corbett: Philanthropist and civic benefactor

 The city was a major trading center and a bustling port (the largest after San Francisco on the West Coast).
 It shipped out lumber, wheat and flour and brought in manufactured goods.

 Corbett's early business success made it possible for him to help provide the infrastructure that the sinews of commerce and industry required in a growing state and city, such as banking, transportation, railways, buildings, iron mining and steel, water, electricity and telegraph.

-The burgeoning city doubled in population every few years but its isolation from the rest of the world meant that Portland welcomed each new group of arrivals and helped newcomers.
+The flourishing city doubled in population every few years, but its isolation from the rest of the world meant that Portland welcomed each new group of arrivals and helped newcomers.

 Its citizens began to envision Portland as a great city.
 In due course, there was a desire to participate in the world of culture and art.
 This became especially important to the leading families and civic leaders who had the means to introduce it to the city.
 As a frontier city, Portland merchants had traveled to all the main urban centers of the East (and to Europe and beyond) and had become aware of the culture, which was lacking in Portland.

 Corbett was among Portland's successful businessmen who felt that a great city and civilized society required these elements and he set about helping establish and endow places of worship, educational and cultural institutions such as the Portland Art Gallery and the Portland Library.
 In all these institutions he was also an active participant, helping pick those most suitable for their boards and seeing to it that they flourished and contributed significantly to the community.

 Leading Portland families began to collect fine books, art, furniture, oriental rugs and other fine objects for their homes.
 They also felt that culture and books should be available to all.